KavrakiLab/vamp/README.md

   To install Clang and its C++ standard library implementation on Ubuntu 22.04, `sudo apt install clang libstdc++6`
 - Python development headers for generating Python bindings.
   We support Python 3.8 and above.
-  To install on Ubuntu 22.04, `sudo apt install python-dev`.
+  To install on Ubuntu 22.04, `sudo apt install python3-dev`.
 - [`Eigen3`](https://eigen.tuxfamily.org/index.php?title=Main_Page) for some vector/matrix operations.
   To install on Ubuntu 22.04, `sudo apt install libeigen3-dev`.